 AAE Community STEM (Science, Technology, Engineering & Mathematics) Festival: What, How, When, Where, Then What?...

 HOW: Each grade level can 'elevate' up to 8 'quality' student projects for consideration and display at the annual 'AAE Community STEM Festival'.
 By late January each year, each grade level will select a team to identify, by the first week of February, the students and their projects that will represent their grade level by being 'elevated' for display at the 'AAE Community STEM Festival' in early to mid-February.
 Here is a copy of the rubric that we use to assess the qualifications and quality of student work for a 'science project'.
-Rubrics for technology, engineering and math based project are being created (2/2015)
+Rubrics for technology, engineering and math based projects will be created soon by using a PLC K-12 science team approach (1/2016).

 WHEN:The 'AAE Community STEM Festival' will be held during the third week of February each year on the Mojave River Campus [generally mid-week on a Wednesday].